Oscillations of dark matter halos in galaxies and their effects on motion of stars: Perturbations of star trajectories by oscillating dark matter halo

 We conclude that the dynamics in the $z$ direction is approximately given by small oscillation with proper frequency $\omega$ and driving force with frequency $\omega_0$.
 Notice that the latter frequency is fixed while $\omega = \omega(R)$ varies with distance from the center $R$.
 Therefore, for some star trajectories, there may be resonance amplification of the amplitude of oscillations near

 An illustration of the effect of perturbation of star orbits in the galaxy is given in Fig.~\ref{Fig1}.
-In this figure, we consider a model galaxy with parameters from Sec.~\ref{Estimates} above, and assume that the periodic dark matter halo oscillation (\ref{perturbation}) starts at $t=0$ in the $z$-direction.
+In this figure, we consider a model galaxy with parameters from Sec.~\ref{Estimates} above, and assume that the periodic dark matter halo oscillation (\ref{rd}) starts at $t=0$ in the $z$-direction.
 The period of these dark matter oscillations is taken $T = 400$\,Myr, which is consistent with the estimates (\ref{Tcored}) and (\ref{TNFW}).
 This perturbation sources vertical displacements of trajectories of stars which may be found from numerical solution of the equation (\ref{NewtonEq}).
-In Fig.~\ref{Fig1}, we present time evolution of the $z$-coordinate of a few trajectories of stars at the distance of 3-15 kpc from the galactic center.
-For simplicity, we consider deformations of circular trajectories in the galactic plain with $z=0$ at $t=0$.
+In Fig.~\ref{Fig1}, we present time evolution of the $z$-coordinate of a few trajectories of stars at the distance of 3-15 kpc from the galactic center (GC).
+For simplicity, we consider deformations of circular orbits in the galactic plain with $z=\dot z =0$ at $t=0$.
 Typical deformation of a galactic disc due to this perturbation is shown in Fig.~\ref{Fig2}.

-Fig.~\ref{Fig1} shows that the amplitude of the vertical perturbations of trajectories of stars grows with distance $R$ from the galactic center.
-This is explained by the fact that the trajectories at the distance $R=14.8$ kpc from the galactic center appear in resonance with the dark matter oscillations.
-This distance is found from numerical solution of the equation (\ref{omegaR}) with the accepted parameters of the baryonic matter and dark matter distributions of the model galaxy considered in the present section.
+Fig.~\ref{Fig1} shows that the amplitude of the vertical perturbations of trajectories of stars grows with distance $R$ from GC.
+This is explained by the fact that the trajectories at the distance $R=14.8$ kpc from GC appear in resonance with the dark matter oscillations.
+This distance is found from numerical solution of the equation (\ref{omegaR}) with the accepted parameters of the matter and dark matter distributions considered in the present section.

 We stress that the analysis in this section serves as a demonstration of the effect of resonant enhancements of $z$-perturbations of orbits of some stars if their orbital periods are close to the oscillation period of the dark matter halo.
 Analytic approximations and numeric estimates in this section show that this resonance is possible for realistic values of parameters (mass, size and density distribution) of actual galaxies.
-This effect manifests itself mainly in vertical components of stars in disc galaxies.
-Similar effects of anomalous vertical components of velocities of the stars in the Milky Way galaxy are observed in Ref.~\cite{Poggio25}.
-It would be interesting to do realistic numeric simulations to check whether the ``Great Wave'' structure \cite{Poggio25} in the Milky Way galaxy could be explained by oscillating dark matter halo relative to the galactic plain.
+This effect manifests itself mainly in vertical displacement of stars in disc galaxies.